 1.3) Where the Company and its group of radio stations wish to be in compliance with certain federal legislation as it relates to the collection and use of personal private information;

 THE COMPANY HEREBY ENACTS THIS POLICY ON THE COLLECTION AND RETENTION OF PERSONAL PRIVATE INFORMATION.

 2.1) This policy is intended to address the collection and use of information that is both personal and identifiable to an individual.
-Personal and Identifiable Information includes personal characteristics such as home address, telephone number, social insurance number and financial information.
-2.2) For clarity, this policy is not meant to capture the collection of corporate information from other companies or businesses.
-2.3) This policy shall also apply to any consultant such as lawyers and accountants that the Company may engage in the regular course of business.
+Personal and Identifiable Information includes personal characteristics such as age, name, home address, telephone number, social insurance number and financial information (herein after referred to as "Personal Information" and/or "Identifiable Information").

 SOURCE OF INFORMATION

 3.1) The Media Industry is driven primarily by advertising.
 Private individuals often purchase ad time, which necessitates the collection of contact information and financial information for proper contract maintenance and collection.

 3.2) Further, the collection of contact information allows the company to follow up with clients to offer future advertising time as it becomes available.

 3.3) The Radio Business is interactive in nature and engages its audience.
 As a result, listeners will often be invited to "call-in" for reasons such as contests or making requests.

 3.4) The contact information of the caller will be recorded in order to ensure the proper collection of prizes.